 Do I need a grow light for snapdragon seedlings?

 Snapdragon seeds do require light to germinate.
-It is best to use a grow light to provide a strong light.
+Therefore, avoid covering them with too much soil and use a grow light to provide an intense light.
 If that is not available, you may use the brightest window in the house.

-There is another way of starting seeds under enough light and that is Winter Sowing.
+There is another way of starting seeds under enough light: Winter Sowing.

 What is winter sowing?

 - Get a milk jug and cut off the top half, leaving it attached to the bottom on the handle side.

 - Pierce holes on the bottom for drainage.

 - Fill the bottom with moist seed starting soil.